 Regarding Mary's immaculate conception or any doctrine, one is surely making the gravest of all mistakes by rejecting God's eternal truth given to mankind in the Bible for anything else, even if it comes through a vision accompanied by miracles.
 Dear reader, may this not be the case with you.
 Remember, nothing can be wrong with going solely by what the Bible declares, which is foundational to the Christian life as well as salvation itself.
-This is the only safe, sure way to know God's truth.
-(Please verify for yourself the above Scriptures from your own Bible.)
-God bless you.
+This is the only safe, sure way to know God's truth about Catholicism's Immaculate Mary.

 Anathemas - The True and The False